GRANTH RAWTANI

 Granth Rawtani

 I've always been drawn to problem-solving and building.
-When I take something on, I'm persistent and focused on finding thoughtful, effective solutions rather than quick fixes.
-This mindset led me toward entrepreneurship early — from investing in crypto with friends at 16 to consistently exploring new ideas, projects, and opportunities that create value.
+When I take something on, I'm persistent and focused on finding thoughtful, effective solutions — from investing in crypto at 16 to launching brands and building platforms.
+That same drive now pulls me toward wealth management, where rigorous thinking and long-term relationship building actually matter.

 Timeline